alextrv/WirelessController/README.md

 # Wireless Controller

 Wireless Controller is an app that provides Wi-Fi control.
-It periodically auto enable Wi-Fi and check if saved networks available and then connect to them, otherwise disable Wi-Fi for power saving.
+It periodically auto-enables Wi-Fi and checks if saved networks are available and then connect to them, otherwise the app disables Wi-Fi for power saving.
 User can set white list of saved networks to connect only to them.
-There are automatic rules that user can set to disable auto enable Wi-Fi for some time range.
-App also can auto disable Bluetooth if it's enabled.
+There are automatic rules that user can set up to disable Wi-Fi auto-enabling for some range of time.
+App also can auto-disable Bluetooth if it's enabled.
 All of these actions are optional and can be enabled/disabled by user.

 ## Setup the project in Android Studio